hasura/graphql-engine/manual/data/alter-schema/index.rst

    .. image:: ../../../img/manual/data/remove-constraint.png

 Note: You can also see Suggested relationships in the UI.
-Thats the easiest way to quickly add a relationship.
+That's the easiest way to quickly add a relationship.
 The suggested relationship is determined by the foreign key definition across the tables.

 2. Using the API to delete a ``relationship``: